panzerdp/dmitripavlutin.com/content/posts/128-parseint-mistery/index.md

 As expected, `'100'` is parsed to integer `100`.

-`parseInt(numericalString, radix)` also accepts a second argument: the radix at which the string argument is.
+`parseInt(numericalString, radix)` also accepts a second argument: the radix at which the numerical string argument is.
 The radix argument allows you to parse integers from different numerical bases, the most common being 2, 8, 10, and 16.

 Let's use `parseInt()` to parse a numerical string in base 2: